tolauwae/phd-thesis/src/margin.typ

 // Chapters

+// Chapter 1
 = Introduction

 #quote("Edsger W. Dijkstra", theme: theme)[If debugging is the process of removing software bugs,\ then programming must be the process of putting them in.]

 #include "introduction/introduction.typ"

+// Chapter 2
 = Foundations for Debugging Techniques<chapter:foundations>

 #quote("Donald Knuth", theme: theme)[Beware of bugs in the above code;\ I have only proved it correct, not tried it.]

 #include "foundations/foundations.typ"

+// Chapter 3
 = A Remote Debugger for WebAssembly  // An embedded WebAssembly virtual machine

 #quote([#text(style: "italic", [adapted from]) George Orwell], theme: theme)[Those who abjure debugging can only do so by others debugging on their behalf.]

 #include "remote/remote.typ"

+// Chapter 4
+= Out-of-place debugging // todo make title more specific?

+#quote("Tony Hoare")[Some problems are better evaded than solved.]

+#include "oop/oop.typ"

+// Chapter 5

+= Multiverse debugging on microcontrollers

+#quote("Karl Popper", source: "Knowledge without Authority", theme: theme)[Our knowledge can only be finite, while our ignorance must necessarily be infinite.]

+// Chapter 6

+= Managed Testing

+#quote("Miyamoto Musashi", theme: theme)[If you know the way broadly, you will see it in everything.] // TODO find a better quote

+//#include "testing/testing.typ"

 // Appendices and references

 #[